I can’t afford a family law lawyer. Where can I find legal help?

 Restraining order certificates

-LAO may cover the cost of up to 6 hours of free legal help to people who have experienced domestic violence and want a restraining order only.
+LAO may cover the cost of up to 6 hours of free legal help to people who have experienced domestic violence and want a only.
 If you want a restraining order and other family law orders, you have to apply for a regular legal aid certificate.

 In person help centres and services